1st GAM: Amai Yuwaku: Production

 On May 17, another cover was released to the public—the cover for the limited edition DVD.
 The following day, the Oricon Charts released a poll of which albums would sell more through the Ninki Rankings.
-The company randomly asked 400 people off the streets what releases they know about releasing the following week or which one's they're going to buy.
+The company randomly asked 400 people off the streets what releases they know about releasing the following week or which ones they're going to buy.
 The album ranked #4 with 27.4%.

 Post-release

 Simultaneous with the album's release on May 23, Oricon Charts published in their official website a special interview article of the group.
 The two talked about the album and later exclaimed that its theme is "freedom".
 Later that day, the album debuted on the daily album charts, taking the #4 spot.